Pro-Force — reviews, conditions, salary 2026

 Positive themes

-Workers from Central Asia note the convenience of the portal in Uzbek and Kyrgyz.
-The application process is described as clear.
+Workers from Central Asia note that selection through the state services is clear and needs no middlemen.
 Some workers return for repeat seasons.

 Negative themes